Jon M. Huntsman School of Business: Faculty

-In 2006, Dr. Douglas D. Anderson became the dean of the College of Business at Utah State University.
-A year later, he secured a $25 million gift from Jon M. Huntsman Sr. for the college renamed the Jon M. Huntsman School of Business.
+In 2006, Dr. Douglas D. Anderson became the dean of the College of Business at USU.
+A year later, he secured a $25 million gift from Jon Huntsman Sr. for the college to be renamed the Jon M. Huntsman School of Business.
 In 2016, Anderson helped secure a $50 million collaborative gift ($25 million from the Huntsman Foundation and $25 from the Koch Foundation).
-Dr. Anderson is a Utah State University and Harvard University graduate.

 Stephen R. Covey taught at the Huntsman School from 2010-2012.

-In 2010, Utah State University and the Huntsman School of Business announced that Stephen R. Covey would join its faculty as the school's first Jon M. Huntsman Presidential Chair.
+In 2010, USU and the Huntsman School of Business announced that Stephen R. Covey would join its faculty as the school's first Jon M. Huntsman Presidential Chair.
 Covey was the author of Seven Habits of Highly Effective People.
-In 2021, the Huntsman School hired Oxford professor Teppo Felin to become the inaugural Douglas D Anderson Endowed Professor of Strategy and Entrepreneurship.
+In 2021, the Huntsman School hired Oxford professor Teppo Felin to become the inaugural Douglas D. Anderson Endowed Professor of Strategy and Entrepreneurship.